-- Make a copy of the Learning Log cover and Student Assessment Overview (provided in the Unit Introduction) for each student. - Make a copy of the Student Readings and Learning Logs for each student. - Copy the Challenge Cards and cut them out. - Preview the Safe Haven DVD and the movie clip (Lottafish.mov) provided with this unit. - □ Refer to the chart below and make a copy of each of the coral reef cards indicated on the chart (cards provided in the Unit Resources).
+- Make a copy of the Learning Log cover and student assessment overview (provided in the Unit Introduction) for each student. - Make a copy of the student reading and Learning Logs 1 and 2 for each student. - Copy the challenge cards and cut them out. - □ Preview the Safe Haven DVD and the movie clip (Lottafish.mov) provided with this unit. - □ Refer to the chart below and make a copy of each of the coral reef cards indicated on the chart (cards provided in the Unit Resources).
 Six groups of students will each need one set of six cards (one food chain from producers - decomposers).
 If you have a large class, make some extra sets of food chain cards. - Place each food chain set in an envelope with the apex predator card clipped to the outside.
 Write a team number on each envelope.